 Parkland student: CNN gave me 'scripted' questions on guns

-Colton Haab, a Junior ROTC student and survivor of the school shooting in Parkland, Fla. last week, said he going to participate in the CNN town hall Wednesday night, but decided not to when he said the network provided him with a list of “scripted questions.”
+Colton Haab, a Junior ROTC student and survivor of the school shooting in Parkland, Fla., last week, said he was going to participate in the CNN town hall Wednesday night, but decided not to when he said the network provided him with a list of “scripted questions.”

 "I expected to be able to ask my questions and give my opinions on my questions," Haab said told a local ABC affiliate, WPLG-TV.
 "CNN had originally asked me to write a speech and questions, and it ended up being all scripted."

-Note: EDITOR’S NOTE: After student Colton Haab said a CNN producer insisted he use a question that the network scripted for him, the student’s father, Glenn, forwarded an email to media outlets including Fox News, claiming it served as proof.
-On Tuesday, Feb.
-27, Glenn Haab acknowledged he omitted words in that email, but added, “There was nothing malicious behind it.”